What is syringomyelia?

 How is syringomyelia diagnosed?

-Magnetic resonance imaging (MRI) is the most reliable way to diagnose syringomyelia.
-Computer-generated radio waves and a powerful magnetic field produce clear images of the brain and spinal cord.
-Using this test, a physician will be able to determine if there is a syrinx in the spine or another abnormality, such as a tumor.
+- MRI (magnetic resonance imaging) scan: An MRI scan is the most reliable way to diagnose syringomyelia.
+An MRI takes detailed pictures of structures inside your body using a large magnet and a computer.
+Using this test, your provider will be able to determine if there’s a syrinx in your spine or another abnormality, such as a tumor.
 An MRI readily reveals the location, size and extent of the syrinx.

 How is syringomyelia treated?